macCesar/purgeTSS/docs/configuring-guide.md

 ```

 ## Generating your custom `tailwind.tss` file
-To generate your custom `tailwind.tss` file use the following command:
+To generate your custom `./purgetss/tailwind.tss` file use the following command:

 ```bash
 > purgetss build